-The Frogspawn Coral (Euphyllia divisa) also known as the Octopus Coral, Honey Coral, or Fine Grape is a large polyped stony (LPS) coral native to the Indo Pacific Ocean.
+The Frogspawn Coral (Euphyllia divisa), also known as the Octopus Coral, Honey Coral, or Fine Grape, is a large polyp stony (LPS) coral native to the Indo Pacific Ocean.

-Firstly described by Veron and Pichon in 1980, these types of LPS corals can also be found around Australia in the Great Barrier Reef, the Ryukyu Islands, the Solomon Islands, and the Houtman Islands as well.
+Firstly described by Veron and Pichon in 1980, these types of LPS corals can be found around Australia in the Great Barrier Reef, the Ryukyu Islands, the Solomon Islands, and the Houtman Islands.

 They usually inhabit shallow waters in depths of 130 feet, where they form small colonies.

 The Euphyllia divisa is one of the most common corals in the saltwater aquarium hobby.
-You won’t have a problem finding them in most aquarium shops.
-Probably selling them as smaller frags, though.
+You won’t have a problem finding them in most aquarium shops, often selled as smaller frags.

-Whether the reasons are, you can’t go wrong with keeping these amazing corals.
+Whether the reasons are, you can’t go wrong with keeping these fantastic corals.

 You might be wondering where the name Frogspawn comes from?
 Well, its polyps look like frog eggs, therefore one of the common names Frogspawn.